raeperd/nextjs-paper/lib/content/article/markdown-syntax.md

 ## Tables

-Tables aren't part of the core Markdown spec, but Hugo supports supports them out-of-the-box.
+Tables aren't part of the core Markdown spec, but NextJS-paper supports supports them out-of-the-box.
+This feature is supported by [remarkjs/remark-gfm](https://github.com/remarkjs/remark-gfm)

 | Name  | Age |
 | ----- | --- |